mikavir/scrub-savers/TESTING.md

     ```

     - This fix presented some challenges, as I was unable to observe the effects of my changes due to the webhooks file not being triggered, as evidenced by the print statements not executing.
-After consulting with tutor support, I realized that the webhook endpoint was set to the deployed version rather than the local version, which was the root cause of the issue and the reason I wasn't seeing any effects.
+After consulting with tutor support, I realized that the webhook endpoint was set to the deployed version rather than the local version, which was the reason I wasn't seeing any effects.
 After switching the endpoint back to the local version, everything started functioning correctly.
 Following thorough testing, I redeployed the changes and reset the endpoint to the deployed version, which is now operating as intended.

 **Open Issues**